Sale Date: Saturday, October 7, 2017 - 11:00 AM

 - Debbie Reynolds’ stage worn “Molly Brown” costume from the iconic “Belly Up to the Bar, Boys” music number in The Unsinkable Molly Brown.

 - Debbie Reynolds’ acoustic guitar from her stage shows in Las Vegas.

-- A hand carved Egyptian harp used in Cleopatra that is from Debbie’s Hollywood memorabilia collection.
+- A hand carved Egyptian harp attributed to Cleopatra that is from Debbie’s Hollywood memorabilia collection.